adamrparsons/PostgreZNC/README.md

 Check your syslog or journalctl for errors in configuration

 ## Copying
 Some of this is directly copied and pasted from a similar module but for mysql, and without any exceptions.
-I really wanted this to be done as quickly as possible, so I needed to cheat a little
+I really wanted this to be done as quickly as possible, so I needed to cheat a little.

 You can compare theirs here: https://github.com/buxxi/znc-mysql/blob/master/sql.py

 ## Known Issues: